aashisoni000/ieee-interview/README.md

 ## Section 3

+Task 1: I have attached the jpeg as well as the pdf of the poster.
-I have attached the pdf as well the word file for task 2. and a pdf and jpeg for task 1 in the repo.
+Task 2: I have attached the word as well as the pdf of the summary of the research paper, i chose "the perceptron" as my topic. the files are named the same.